email@example.com London – 020 305 68855 Cornwall – 01726 247047

 There are eight fundamental rights of individuals under GDPR.
 Your organisation’s data protection governance will need to encompass these rights.
 The rights are:

 A controller is the entity that determines the purposes, conditions and means of the processing of personal data, while the processor is an entity which processes personal data on behalf of the controller.
 Both will be liable if the processor has a data breach.
 Controllers will not be permitted to contract with processors who are not GDPR compliant, come next May.
-This means that any organisation that holds a contract with a public authority (councils, NHS etc) will not be able to do so unless they are fully GDPR compliant.

 The conditions for consent have been strengthened, as companies will no longer be able to utilise long illegible terms and conditions full of legalese, as the request for consent must be given in an intelligible and easily accessible form, with the purpose for data processing attached to that consent – meaning it must be unambiguous.
 Consent must be clear and distinguishable from other matters and provided in an intelligible and easily accessible form, using clear and plain language.
 It must be as easy to withdraw consent as it is to give it.
-Explicit consent is required only for processing sensitive personal data – in this context, nothing short of “opt in” will suffice.
+Explicit consent is required only for processing special categories of personal data – in this context, nothing short of “opt in” will suffice.
 However, for non-sensitive data, “unambiguous” consent will suffice.

 Accountability is of primary importance under the GDPR.
 You must be able to provide evidence that your organisation is compliant so a range of policies and processes are required, along with IT security.